 We have full schedules at our AFL TV schedules page.

 We have weekly radio listings for the AFL at our AFL Radio page

-2020 TV Info Coming Soon!
-Please read the following message regarding AFANA, the reasons for the delay, and need for your immediate support: Open Letter to Fans
+2020 TV Info will be updated shortly but there are no major changes.
+Please read the following message regarding AFANA, and the need for your immediate support: Open Letter to Fans

 This page will give you the basic facts you need to know about TV Coverage in the USA, Canada, and Mexico in 2019 and is expected to be largely unchanged from late 2018.
 Information will be updated as necessary throughout the 2019 season.
 It appears we will get one live game per week on FS2 (rarely on FS1) and three on FSP.
 This year there is extensive coverage of the AFLW, AFLX, and AFL preseason.
 Coverage in Canada is unchanged from last year, mostly on TSN2 and occasionally other TSN channels.